 - difficulty voiding your bladder or bowel fully

 - an inserted tampon just doesn’t sit right

 - your urine spray has actually changed!

-There are also some clever aids available to allow you to be active without making the POP worse.
-There are even aids to help support the perineum and have an effective bowel motion without getting your hands messy!
-They truly think of everything.
 The following guidelines and lifestyle habits can make a huge difference in avoiding and improving POP, which would be a great idea to follow during and after being pregnant.

 Avoiding constipation– with good diet and hydration.
 Straining too much during a bowel motion will just stretch the pelvic floor muscles further.

 Avoid lifting heavy things -if you can, when you do need to lift something or even get up from a chair get into the habit of exhaling and zipping up you pelvic floor.
 Breathing out will ensure you get rid of unnecessary pressure pushing down on your pelvic floor.
 Pre-zipping your pelvic floor is protecting your pelvic organs, holding them up!

 Avoid impact exercise too early– I know I am banging on a bit but its true that often new mums are eager to get back to their pre-pregnancy self (I`ve been there and done stupid things myself).
 However, it is important to ensure you strengthen the pelvic floor and core muscles so they are up to the task of slinging up your organs before adding in the demand of impact such as running or Zumba!
 Make that bridge from delivery to full on exercise count.
 Love your pelvic floor now and it will love you back for life.

 If you would like some deeper info- check out this interview with Michelle Lyons- an expert physio who knows lots about POP –HERE

 You can also check out this article on vaginal exercisers which can help with pelvic floor strengthening